jamesgrams/spokapi/README.md

     - This will return an array of objects containing a list of available games to watch
 - `/watch/`
     - This allows you to control the browser
+- `/stop/`
+    - This stops the game that is currently playing (It directs the browser to Google)
 - `/`
     - This will return the Spokapi Client